josemariasosa/josemariasosa/README.md

       - Quality and productivity engineer and consultant.
       - 🍫 > 🍓 > 🚎 > 🧮 > 🚚

-- (3 years) Teached and gave talks and conferences about software.
+- (3 years) Teached, and gave talks and conferences, about software.
       - Python
       - Rust
       - and Solidity.